limansky/limansky_me/posts/2016-12-28-pagination-with-hakyll.md

 ```

 I included `paginateContext` into the result of this function.
 Since
-we need a lists of pages, we need to use `listField` function to create
+we need a lists of pages, we need to use the `listField` function to create
 contexts.
 We need to create nested contexts for the list elements:

 ```Haskell